symbol/symbol-docs/source/guides/exchanges/exchange-integration.rst

 .. topic:: Multi-signature accounts

-   When the Exchange Central Wallet is a :doc:`multi-signature account <../../concepts/multisig-account>` announcing the transaction is slightly more involved, as it involves the central wallet and its cosignatories.
+   When the Exchange Central Wallet is a :doc:`multi-signature account <../../concepts/multisig-account>` announcing the transaction is slightly more complex, as it involves the central wallet and its cosignatories.
 See the following resources:

    - :doc:`../aggregate/sending-a-multisig-transaction`.
    - :doc:`../aggregate/signing-announced-aggregate-bonded-transactions`.